What Is Spirulina?

 It has immuno-modulating properties and can modify the gene according to different immune reactions.

 It can fight obesity and diabetes.

-It has hypocholesterolemic and hypoglycemic abilities.
+It has hypocholesterolemic (lowering cholesterol) and hypoglycemic (lowering blood sugars) abilities.

 It contains major bioactive components.